deltachat/securejoin/uxscenarios/resetup.md

 - IF Bob has an existing 1:1 chat with a member:

   - IF the chat was not green, post a "e2ee-activated" message into it.
+    Moves it to the top of the chatlist which is fine.

   - ELSE the chat was green and the members green key changed:
-    **e2ee-broken and "e2ee-activiation" messages (maybe later: a new message)**
+    **e2ee-broken and "e2ee-activiation" messages (maybe later: a new message)** Moves it to the top of the chatlist which is fine.

   - ELSE the chat was green and the members green key did not change: do nothing.